-A teacher's paycheck shows 470.4 unused sick leave hours.
-The teacher converted 456 sick leave hours to \$19,140.38 for Career Transition Trust through retirement date. b.
-The teacher's daily rate of pay at retirement is \$353.71.
-(Annual salary \$69.328/196 days = \$353.71). c. d.
-Balance of unused sick leave hours Plus Career Transition Trust hours used through retirement date +456 e. f.
-926.4 Total sick leave hours (470.4 + 456)Divide by 7.5 to equal unused sick leave days (926.4/7.5) 123.52 g.
-Divide by 2 to equal 50% of unused sick leave days (123.52/2) h.
-61.76 Times Daily Rate at retirement x353.71 i.
-21,845.13 j.
-Multiply 50% of unused sick leave days by daily rate of pay (61.76 x \$353.71) Subtract Career Transition Trust dollars paid through retirement date k. -19,140.38 2,704.75 Total wellness amount (21,845.13 - 19,140.38) ١.

-9.13.3 Survivor Benefits Under the Career Transition Trust Plan and Wellness Plan:

 - a.
+A teacher's paycheck shows 470.4 unused sick leave hours. - b.
+The teacher converted 456 sick leave hours to \$19,140.38 for Career Transition Trust through retirement date. - c.
+The teacher's daily Hourly Pro-Rated rate of pay based on their step and lane in the salary schedule at 1.0 FTE, number of duty days, per Article 2.5.1, and contractual hours per day at retirement is \$47.16/hr.

+d.
+470.4 Balance of unused sick leave hours e. +456 Plus Career Transition Trust hours used through retirement date f.
+926.4 Total sick leave hours (470.4 + 456) g.
+Divide by 2 to equal 50% of unused sick leave hours (926.4/2) - 463.2 h.
+47.16 Times Hourly Pro-Rated rate of pay at retirement i. \$21,845.39 Multiply 50% of unused sick leave hours by Hourly Pro-Rated rate of pay 463.2 x \$47.16) j.
+(19,140.38) Subtract Career Transition Trust dollars paid through retirement date k. \$2,705.01 Total wellness amount (\$21,845.39 - \$19,140.38)

+9.14.3 Survivor Benefits Under the Career Transition Trust Plan and Wellness Plan:

+- a.
 For purposes of disbursing Career Transition Trust and/or Wellness funds, a named beneficiary may include a named beneficiary designated under: - 1. the Basic life insurance coverage in Article 9.6.1; - 2. a Deferred compensation account(s) which received disbursements of Career Transition Trust or matching funds; - 3. a Minnesota State Retirement System (MSRS) account, if established; and/or, - 4. a Teacher's Retirement Association account. - b.
 The Career Transition Trust account shall be disbursed to the teacher's named beneficiary on the deferred compensation Plan, or the teacher's estate. - c.
 Wellness pay shall be disbursed to the teacher's named beneficiary or estate, provided that the teacher is fifty-five (55) years of age, was credited with thirty (30) years of service, or was otherwise eligible to retire under the Teachers Retirement Association, subject to the following: - 1.
 In the event the teacher dies before her/his separation from the District, the teacher's wellness pay shall be disbursed to the teacher's named beneficiary or estate; - 2.
-In the event a teacher dies after separation, but before all or a portion of the wellness pay has been disbursed, the balance due shall be paid to the beneficiary named for the basic life insurance coverage in Article 9.6.1; - 3.
+In the event a teacher dies after separation, but before all or a portion of the wellness pay has been disbursed, the balance due shall be paid to the beneficiary named for the basic life insurance coverage in Article 9.6.4; - 3.
 Once wellness pay is deposited in a Minnesota State Retirement System account, beneficiaries of the deceased teacher's estate must submit a claim(s) to receive reimbursement for the balance remaining in the retiree's account.
-This provision is subject to IRS rulings, federal and/or state laws. - 9.13.4 Interim Pay.
+This provision is subject to IRS rulings, federal and/or state laws.

+9.14.4 Interim Pay.
 The Superintendent will approve interim pay for teachers hired July 1, 1994 and thereafter who, on the first school day of the academic year at the end of which they retire, have ninety (90) days or more accrued sick leave and who notify the District before March 1 of their intent.
 Teachers who have ninety (90) days or more will receive five (5) days interim pay on the pay day following spring break.
 Teachers who have one hundred forty (140) or more accrued sick leave days will receive ten (10) days interim pay on the pay day following spring break.
-Teachers who have one hundred ninety (190) or more accrued sick leave days will receive fifteen (15) days interim pay divided equally between the two (2) pay days following spring break.
+Teachers who have one hundred ninety (190) or more accrued sick leave days interim pay divided equally between the two (2) pay days following spring break.

-9.13.5 Wellness Goals
+9.14.5 Wellness Goals